perbu/dgram/README.md

 # Simple UDP listening service for uasyncio

 Super simple UDP-listener for the new (April 2020) uasyncio library.
 It invokes a callback.
 The return value of the callback (if any) is sent as a response to the client.
+If None is turned nothing is sent to the client.

 Sending is sync.